arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-1.md

       Leaf  Leaf
 ```

-In the general cased, we can see the received tree as:
+In the general cased, you can see the received tree as:

 ```
      Node